computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 # Term-Document Matrix

-You will write code to compile a term-document matrix for Shakespeare's plays, following the description in section 15.1.1 in textbook.
+You will write code to compile a term-document matrix for Shakespeare's plays, following the description in the textbook.

 > In a *term-document matrix*, each row represents a word in the vocabulary and each column represents a document from some collection.
 The figure below shows a small selection from a term-document matrix showing the occurrence of four words in four plays by Shakespeare.
 Each cell in this matrix represents the number of times a particular word (defined by the row) occurs in a particular document (defined by the column).
 Thus *clown* appeared 117 times in *Twelfth Night